MASDXI/Tutorial-using-Openzeppelin/README.md

 $ oz deploy
 Nothing to compile, all contracts are up to date.
 ?
 Choose the kind of deployment regular
 ?
-Pick a network ganache_gui
+Pick a network development
 ?
 Pick a contract to deploy Counter
 ✓ Deployed instance of Counter 0x6B63A34f46e2b7C5Ba6Be52e32bcb846DE20416E